 By Danielle Valente •

-Vegan for beginners: the unofficial guide to going vegan
+Vegan for beginners: the unofficial guide to going plant-based

-Eating vegan for beginners can seem like a big transition, but it doesn't have to be.
-Here is everything you need to know about going vegan for beginners.
+Going vegan for beginners can seem like a big life transition, but it doesn't have to be.
+Here's everything you need to know!

 By My Imperfect Life •